How To Get the Perfect Kitchen for Your Wisconsin Lake House

 Versatile White Cabinetry

-The surest way to freshen a room and add light is with white cabinets.
-Bright white nicely complements coastal, traditional, cottage and farmhouse looks, while off-white and antiqued white work well in rustic settings.
-One Northwoods customer chose stained wormy maple cabinets for her Adirondack style kitchen and strategically placed a distressed ivory island in the center of the workspace.
+White cabinets are the surest way to freshen a room and add light.
+Bright white nicely complements coastal, traditional, cottage, and farmhouse looks, while off-white and antiqued white work well in rustic settings.
+One Northwoods customer chose stained wormy maple cabinets for her Adirondack-style kitchen and strategically placed a distressed ivory island in the center of the workspace.
 The simplicity of mission style and flat panel doors fit nicely with most décor.

 Rustic Kitchen Island